neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 :::
 ::::

 One function could be to signal need.
 However, signalling need does not necessarily mean that the signalling offspring get fed.
-There are actually examples of parents and situations in which the non-signalling (ie the already stronger offspring) is preferentially fed[^caro-2016].
+There are actually examples of parents and situations in which the already healther and more viable offspring is preferentially fed[^caro-2016].

 :::{figure} /images/ecology-signal-parent-care.png
 :width: 500